 There are several types of jobs both on-campus and off-campus.

-Community Service – These are paid opportunities available through non-profit organizations which are directed towards improving the quality of life for community residents, particularly low-income individuals and individuals with specific needs.
+Community Service – These are paid opportunities available through non-profit organizations that are directed toward improving the quality of life for community residents, particularly low-income individuals and individuals with specific needs.

-- Part-time positions are available from most of the HCHC administration departments.
-Students awarded Work/Study and interested in on-campus jobs may find a listing of openings here.
+Part-time positions are available from most of the HCHC administration departments.
+Students awarded Work Study and interested in on-campus jobs should review the listing of openings.

 Where are the job postings listed?